Tax Consultant Bonds:

 Tax accountant bonds protect the general public against fraudulent persons who might mis-state information when filing taxes on their behalf.
 The bond acts as a kind of guarantee that the preparer will comply with all the provisions listed in the state Business and Professions Code, and that they will represent your tax information in an honest and forthright manner.

-If any kind of malpractice should occur, the aggrieved party would have the option of filing a claim against the tax preparer for any damages which may have occurred.
-Then the surety company which posted the bond would pay the amount of the claim, and immediately pursue the principal (the tax preparer) to seek reimbursement in the amount of the claim.
+If any kind of malpractice should occur, the aggrieved party would have the option of filing a claim against the tax adviser for any damages which may have occurred.
+Then the surety company which posted the bond would pay the amount of the claim, and immediately pursue the principal to seek reimbursement in the amount of the claim.

 They are only required in California?
 Why?

-There are no current federal regulations which govern the actions of paid tax preparers, and in fact it has been said that there are more constraints placed on hair stylists and barbers than there are on tax preparers.
+There are no current federal regulations which govern the actions of paid tax consultants, and in fact it has been said that there are more constraints placed on hair stylists and barbers than there are on accountants.
 Because this gap exists for enforcing honest and legitimate preparations on tax returns, it has been left to individual states to implement their own safeguards.

-Before you can purchase a California tax preparer bond, you must undergo 60 hours of training in federal tax law and in California state tax law.
+Before you can purchase one, you must undergo 60 hours of training in federal tax law and in California state tax law.
 This training can be done either online or in a traditional classroom setting.
-Then you must contact a surety company which sells this kind of bond, for instance NFP Surety, which is one of the country’s largest and most reliable surety companies.
+Then you must contact a surety company which sells this kind of bond, for instance NFP, which is one of the country’s largest and most reliable surety companies.
 Upon receipt of your tax accountant bond, you must then register with CTEC before you can begin offering your services to clients in the state.

-Tax preparer errors and omissions insurance is affordable and available Nationwide through NFP Surety.
+Errors and omissions insurance is affordable and available Nationwide through Surety by NFP.
 Rates are very affordable when compared to professional liability insurance through other insurance agencies.

-Call today for a free quote and more information about Tax Preparer E&O Insurance coverage.
-It is very important that all tax preparers maintain this protection for themselves and their clients.
+Call today for a free quote and more information about all kinds of coverage.
+It is very important that all accountants maintain this protection for themselves and their clients.